 An important part of the FOSTER RAIL project is the monitoring of rail research activity.
 Previously, the rail sector did not know the market impact of previous research and a great deal of research funding has been wasted on research that has had no demonstrable impact.
-Therefore, the ERRAC Evaluation Working Group (EWG) has evaluated and continues to evaluate completed rail projects within WP6 of FOSTER RAIL project.
+Therefore, the ERRAC Evaluation Working Group (EWG) continued to evaluate completed rail projects within WP6 of FOSTER RAIL project.

 Meantime, considering the lessons learnt from previous project evaluations, the EWG proposes to monitor relevant ongoing projects (within task 6.1) and develop significant case studies (within task 6.3).
-This Deliverable outlines progress made to date (months 1 to 24) within Task 6.1 and 6.3 activities, and describes the activities on monitoring of relevant ongoing rail projects and case studies of previous rail research.
+This Deliverable outlines the results of activities carried out within Task 6.1 and 6.3 of Foster Rail project (during months 1-36), and describes the monitoring of relevant ongoing rail projects and case studies of previous rail research.